Denial Codes and Solutions

 Steps to follow for denial code CO 23 resolution:

-First step is to check the secondary insurance allowed amount as per fee schedule?
+• First step is to check the secondary insurance allowed amount as per fee schedule?
+This involves cross-referencing the healthcare services provided with the secondary insurance provider’s fee schedule to determine the amount they will cover.

 Consider primary insurance allowed 100 percent and processed towards patient responsibility as out of pocket expense and claim forwarded to secondary Medicaid insurance.
-Secondary Medicaid allowed 50 percent of the billed amount as per their fee schedule and denied the claim with denial code CO 23?
+Secondary Medicaid allowed 50 percent of the billed amount as per their fee schedule and denied the claim with denial code CO 23, Can we bill the patient?

 Medical Billing Denials and actions – Top Denial codes Solutions (medicalbillingcycle.com)